stb-tester/stb-tester/docs/stbt.1.rst

     for our `standard key names <https://stb-tester.com/manual/getting-started#remote-control-key-names>`_.

     The x11 control requires that `xdotool` is installed.

-  file[:<filename>]
-    Append a newline seperated key name to the given file for each press.
-    Mostly useful for testing.
-If a filename is not specified it defaults to stdout.

 --source-pipeline=<pipeline>
   A GStreamer pipeline providing a video stream to use as video output from the